Sup2point0/Assort/affine/readme.md

   </tr>
 </table>

 Affinitys that channel through physical contact.
-This usually refers to directly touching the skin, but the exact constraints are often variable – {*damn this is hard to phrase*}
+This can be directly touching the skin, or through surfaces.
+If the latter, the exact constraints are variable.
+Generally, the thicker the surface, the less effective the affinity; penetrativity varies between affinitys, and can be improved through training.
+Rarely, an affinity can be especially penetrative, allowing the affinitic to freely affect any objects that are touching each other, as long as they all link back to xin.

 ### Proxic